Second Barons' War: Causes

-With violent disorder spreading and the prospect of all-out war, Henry appealed to Louis for arbitration, and after initial resistance, de Montfort consented.
+With violent disorder spreading and the prospect of all-out war, Henry appealed to Louis for arbitration, and, after initial resistance, de Montfort consented.
 In January 1264, by the Mise of Amiens, Louis declared in Henry's favour by annulling the Provisions of Oxford.
 Some of the barons who had opposed Henry acquiesced in the verdict, but a more radical faction led by de Montfort prepared to resist any reassertion of royal power, and they and the king gathered their forces for war.

 Course of the war

 Fighting resumed in February 1264, with attacks by Simon de Montfort's sons Henry and Simon the Younger on royalist supporters in the Welsh Borders.
-Cancellation of debts (owed to Jews) was part of Montfort's call to arms.
+Cancellation of debts (owed to Jews) was part of de Montfort's call to arms.

-A series of attacks on Jewish communities followed, organised by key allies of Montfort, hoping to gain by destroying the records of their debts to moneylenders.
+A series of attacks on Jewish communities followed, organised by key allies of de Montfort, hoping to gain by destroying the records of their debts to moneylenders.
 These pogroms killed the majority of Jews in Worcester, in this case led by de Montfort's son Henry and Robert Earl Ferrers.

-At London, one of his key followers John fitz John, led the attack and is said to have killed leading Jewish figures Isaac fil Aaron and Cok fil Abraham with his bare hands.
-He allegedly shared the loot with Montfort.
-500 Jews died.
+At London, one of his key followers, John fitz John, led the attack and is said to have killed leading Jewish figures Isaac fil Aaron and Cok fil Abraham with his bare hands.
+He allegedly shared the loot with de Montfort.
+Five hundred Jews died.
 Attacks occurred in Winchester, led by the younger Simon de Montfort.
 Anti-Jewish violence spread to Lincoln and Cambridge, Jewish communities were also targeted at Canterbury, led by Gilbert de Clare, and Northampton.

 In April, the elder Simon de Montfort, in control of London, assembled his forces at St Albans and marched to relieve Northampton, which was under siege by the royalists, but he was too late to prevent the town's capture by betrayal.
 He then moved into Kent and laid siege to the royal stronghold of Rochester Castle, but on hearing reports of a royal advance on London he withdrew most of his forces from the siege to confront this threat.
 King Henry, however, bypassed the capital and the rebel army and raised the siege of Rochester, before he captured Tonbridge and Winchelsea from the rebels.

 Moving into Sussex, Henry was confronted by de Montfort, who had led his army out from London in pursuit.
 In the Battle of Lewes on 14 May, Henry was defeated and taken prisoner by de Montfort, along with his son Prince Edward and his brother, Richard of Cornwall.
 While Henry was reduced to a figurehead king, de Montfort broadened parliamentary representation to include groups beyond the nobility, members from each county of England and many important towns.
 Henry and his son Edward remained effective prisoners.
-Around this time, Montfort announced the cancellation of all debt owed to Jews.
+Around this time, de Montfort announced the cancellation of all debt owed to Jews.

 The radicalism of de Montfort's subversion of traditional order once again led to a fracturing of his brittle base of support.